Psychonauts: Story

 Razputin, having fled from the circus, tries to sneak into the camp, but is caught by the Psychonauts.
 They agree to let him stay until his parents arrive, but refuse to let him take part in any activities.
-However, they do allow him to take part in Coach Oleander's "Basic Braining" course, which he easily passes.
-Impressed, Agent Nein invites Raz to take part in an experiment to determine the extent of his abilities.
+However, they do allow him to take part in Morceau's "Basic Braining" course, which he easily passes.
+Impressed, Sasha invites Raz to take part in an experiment to determine the extent of his abilities.

 During the experiment, Raz comes across a vision of Dr. Loboto, an insane ex-dentist, extracting Dogen's brain, but is unable to intervene.
 Raz eventually realizes that the vision is true after finding Dogen without his brain, but the Psychonauts refuse to believe him.

-After receiving additional training from Agent Vodello, Raz learns that Dr. Loboto is working on behalf of Coach Oleander, who intends to harvest the campers' brains to power an army of psychic death tanks.
-Lili is soon abducted as well, and with both Agents Nein and Vodello missing, Raz takes it upon himself to infiltrate the abandoned Thorny Towers Home of the Disturbed insane asylum where she was taken.
-Agent Cruller gives him a piece of bacon which he can use to contact Agent Cruller at any time, and tasks him with retrieving the stolen brains so that he can return them to the campers.
+After receiving additional training from Milla, Raz learns that Dr. Loboto is working on behalf of Morceau, who intends to harvest the campers' brains to power an army of psychic death tanks.
+Lili is soon abducted as well, and with both Sasha and Milla missing, Raz takes it upon himself to infiltrate the abandoned Thorny Towers Home of the Disturbed insane asylum where she was taken.
+Ford gives him a piece of bacon which he can use to contact him at any time, and tasks him with retrieving the stolen brains so that he can return them to the campers.

-Raz frees the mutated lungfish Linda from Coach Oleander's control, and she takes him safely across the lake.
+Raz frees the mutated lungfish Linda from Morceau's control, and she takes him safely across the lake.
 At the asylum, Raz helps the inmates overcome their illnesses, and they help him access the upper levels of the asylum, where Loboto has set up his lab.
-He frees Lili and restores Agents Nein and Vodello's minds, allowing them to confront Coach Oleander.
-The inmates subsequently burn down the asylum, allowing Coach Oleander to transfer his brain to a giant tank.
+He frees Lili and restores Sasha and Milla's minds, allowing them to confront Morceau.
+The inmates subsequently burn down the asylum, allowing Morceau to transfer his brain to a giant tank.
 Raz defeats him, but when he approaches the tank, it releases a cloud of sneezing powder, causing him to sneeze his brain out.

-Raz uses his telekinesis to place his brain inside the tank, merging it with Oleander's.
-Inside, Raz discovers that Coach Oleander's evil springs from his childhood fear of his father, who ran a butcher shop, being amplified by the psitanium.
-At the same time, Raz’s own father appears and the two dads join forces.
-However, he turns out to be an imposter, with Raz’s real father, Augustus, appearing and using his own psychic abilities to fix his son's tangled mind and beat the personal demons.
-At the camp's closing ceremony, Agent Cruller presents him with a uniform and welcomes him into the Psychonauts.
+Raz uses his telekinesis to place his brain inside the tank, merging it with Morceau's.
+Inside, Raz discovers that Morceau's evil springs from his childhood fear of his father, who ran a butcher shop.
+At the same time, Raz's own father appears and the two dads join forces.
+However, he turns out to be an imposter, with Raz's real father, Augustus, appearing and using his own psychic abilities to fix his son's tangled mind and beat the personal demons.
+At the camp's closing ceremony, Ford presents him with a uniform and welcomes him into the Psychonauts.
 Raz prepares to leave camp with his father, but word arrives that the Grand Head of the Psychonauts—Lili's father, Truman Zanotto—has been captured.
 Thus Raz and the Psychonauts fly off on their new mission.